Supporting new graduates

 “The audience response to my work was very positive.
 It was good to be there on the day making, seeing the process adds a whole new level of interest for people.
 For me technique is just as important as final piece so it was nice to be given the opportunity to show this.
 I think that finishing University and being out in the real world can be quite daunting.
 In:Site gave me something positive to look forward to and gave me a boost to keep making.”
 Amber Wakley 2012 exhibiting graduate.

 The festival provides graduates with a valuable early career gain and profile for their portfolio.
 They directly benefit from being able to test the viability of ideas, go through the process of a live commission, respond to a brief and a specific site, and engage with the public at first hand.
-As this year marks the Cathedral’s tercentenary, many of the graduates will incorporate the rich themes and history surrounding the Cathedral’s 300 years in the city within their installations.

 “The location for the In:Site festival was perfect, there were lots of people buzzing about, stopping to look at the work and ask questions.
 I had a lot of positive feedback.
 Taking part in In:Site has allowed me to build up my portfolio, taught me how to showcase my work in a public art setting and has given me the confidence to consider projects like this in the future as I hadn’t even thought about it before now.
 It’s been both inspiring and enjoyable.”